 I would like to point out that while this theory seems "far out" to some (and certain aspects are difficult for me to believe), almost any Earth scientist, ecologist or other natural scientist will tell you that complex and delicate balances that keep the oceans and atmosphere and lakes and forests and other things "functioning properly" are so intricate and orderly that if it isn't a living being that controls it all, it certainly sometimes acts like one.
-Thus, whether Gaia is a sentient being or simply a device for explaining the very complex functioning of nature in a way humans can relate to (by placing them under the control of a supreme being), the theory of Gaia has a well-deserved place in modern scientific paradigms.
+Thus, whether Gaia is a sentient being or simply a device for explaining the very complex functioning of nature in a way humans can relate to, the theory of Gaia has a well-deserved place in modern scientific paradigms.

 Department of Geology and Geophysics